 Episode 11: Judicial Advocacy

 We’ll discuss how nonprofits can use the judicial system to advocate for what matters to them.
 Gregory M. Lipper, partner at Clinton Brook & Peed, and former counsel at Americans United for Separation of Church and State, give us some insights on how judicial advocacy fits into your full advocacy strategy.
+Learn more about this episode.

 Check back for more information on upcoming episodes!